 If an articulated list of courses for your transfer major and/or transfer school is not available, take a proactive approach to learning about and planning your required coursework for transfer.
 Use this helpful articulation how-to guide for help.

-Check out CVC Exchange to find similar classes at another community college.
+Check with a DVC counselor and research CVC Exchange to find similar classes at another community college.